-Pain After The Accident: 3 Chronic Conditions Associated with Automobile Accidents
+Pain After The Car Accident: 3 Chronic Conditions Associated with Automobile Accidents

 Unfortunately, this is not always what happens.
 The extreme forces involved in auto accidents can cause severe traumatic injuries, and for some people these injuries can have permanent consequences.